 1000 items found for your search.
 If no results were found please broaden your search.

-Undergraduate students at Duke Kunshan University (DKU) in China will be contributing written and multimedia content to The Chronicle to be published every other Friday.
-This column was written through the collective synthesis of opinions of first and second years of the Duke Kunshan campus’s undergraduate program, located outside Shanghai, China.
+Undergraduate students at Duke Kunshan University in China are contributing written and multimedia content to The Chronicle, usually published every other Friday.

 With the MLB shortening its draft to only five rounds this year, many players who would've otherwise been guaranteed to get drafted didn't get to see their names called Wednesday or Thursday.

 In the weeks since the death of George Floyd, many Duke clubs and social organizations have spoken out in solidarity with and support of the Black Lives Matter movement.

 Duke students may be apart physically, but they’re still connecting in the kitchen.
 For many, quarantine comes with extended free time, and some students have devoted it to recreating the dishes they miss most from Duke’s eateries.
 "Cooks in Quarantine" is a Facebook group where Duke students share what they’ve been up to in the kitchen.
 Many participants are preparing dishes inspired by their favorite Duke meals.

 The Chronicle’s best wins bracket previously introduced some of Duke men’s basketball’s top moments throughout the years.
 This new series coincides with those moments, shedding light on some of Duke Athletics’ other highlights throughout the school’s storied history.
 We hope you enjoy this stroll down memory lane.
 Today's moment: Duke dominates all aspects of the women's tennis postseason in 2009.